psychemedia/htmlwidget-hexjson/README.md

 - specify hex fill colour: `hexjsonwidget(jj, col_hexfill='#bb3388')`
 - specify grid fill colour: `hexjsonwidget(jj, grid='on', col_gridfill='#113355')`

-You can also add a `col` attribute to the hexJSON file.
+You can also add a `col` attribute to hexes in the hexJSON file.
 If no `col` is specified, the default fill colour will be used.

 ````
 {